carterwzq/monica-guide/README.md

 * **For the detailed refund policy, please visit the official FAQ page:**
     [https://monica.im/help/FAQs/common_question](https://monica.im/help/FAQs/common_question)

-To apply, please have your order number ready and email the support team directly at `support@monica.im`.
+To apply, please have your order number ready and email the support team directly at `contact@monica.im`.

 ---